OpenBB-finance/OpenBB/website/content/platform/usage/intros/alternative.md

 import pandas as pd
 ```

-A brief description below highlights the main Functions and Modules available in the Alternative SDK
+A brief description below highlights the main Functions and Modules available in the Alternative Platform

 ### OSS